ubco-cmps/data301_course/README.md

 ## Attribution

-All content on this website is [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and is attributed to the DATA 301 Course Instructors:
+Unless specified explicitly, all content on this website is [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and is attributed to the DATA 301 Course Instructors:

 - Dr. Ramon Lawrence
 - Dr. Irene Vrbik